markuskont/go-sigma-rule-engine/README.md

 # go-sigma-rule-engine

 Golang library that implements a sigma log rule parser and match engine.

-## WORK IN PROGRESS